Pennsylvania Railroad District

-Pennsylvania Railroad District, also known as Conrail: Little Juniata River Bridges and Tunnels or Bridges and Tunnels (Spruce Creek to Birmingham Section, Little Juniata River), is a national historic district located in Spruce Creek Township, Morris Township, and Warriors Mark Township in Huntingdon County, Pennsylvania and Tyrone Township in Blair County, Pennsylvania.
-It consists of ten stone arch bridges, two parallel tunnels, and the right-of-way that links them.
+The Pennsylvania Railroad District, also known as Conrail: Little Juniata River Bridges and Tunnels or Bridges and Tunnels (Spruce Creek to Birmingham Section, Little Juniata River), is a national historic district that is located in Spruce Creek Township, Morris Township, and Warriors Mark Township in Huntingdon County, Pennsylvania and Tyrone Township in Blair County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1990.

+History and architectural features

+This district consists of ten stone arch bridges, two parallel tunnels, and the right-of-way that links them.
 This 5.15 mile section had the most bridges and tunnels per mile to carry the Pennsylvania Railroad right-of-way.
 The bridges were built between 1886 and 1902, and are multiple semi-circular arch bridges built of stone ashlar.

 An original tunnel was built in 1850, and is a 1,151 ft long brick arched tunnel.
 The parallel tunnel was built in 1900, and is a 1,075 ft long brick-arched tunnel.

 It was listed on the National Register of Historic Places in 1990.